« Back

 "...And... got you!
 Sorry about that.
 The hero summoning spell works by grabbing people who wish they were somewhere else.
 Evidently that's why this kind of spell gets so many people about to be run over by chariots, or "Trunks" as I believe your people call it."

 "Don't mind the formless vortex between worlds.
 You're currently transitioning between the world you've left behind, and our world.
 I'm not actually here with you, this is a preset message - we're pulling in dozens of people a day.
-We aren't only summoning people from your "Earth" either, the lure reaches into hundreds of world.
+We aren't only summoning people from your "Earth" either; the lure reaches into hundreds of worlds.
 The whole process is beyond our ability to direct or control, honestly.
 It will outlive me."

 Permalink Mark Unread